 - Sharing information in a prompt and consistent manner

 - Providing other health and well-being supports for the University community (e.g., face coverings, hand sanitizer, flu shots)

 Each of us has the responsibility to follow through on these commitments and the right to expect the same from others and from the University.
 The University’s expectation is that all students, faculty, and staff will adhere to these commitments.
-In the interest of supporting community health and safety, anyone who does not adhere to these commitments after being asked to do so by an appropriate authority, as set out in the Enhanced Health and Safety Policy enforcement plan, will be asked to leave Columbia’s campus.
+In the interest of supporting community health and safety, anyone who does not adhere to these commitments after being asked to do so by an appropriate authority will be asked to leave Columbia’s campus.